The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/github-setup.md

 ## Configuring Github with your Terminal

 1. In your Terminal application (the folder you're in doesn't matter), we first want to ensure that you can use the `git` tool for the next few steps.
-   1. Start by running the command `git -v` which will print the current version of the `git` tool on your computer.
+   1. Start by running the command `git --version` which will print the current version of the `git` tool on your computer.
    2. If you are using a Mac and this is your first time, a popup called **Install Command Line Developer Tools** will appear.
 Follow the instructions to install on your computer.

 2. Once this is done, in your Terminal, run the following lines.
 Be sure to replace `Your Name` and `Your Github Email Address` with your actual Github login information: